Dr Ellie Atkins

-I am a Chartered Clinical Psychologist with extensive training and experience.
+I am a Consultant Clinical Psychologist with extensive training and experience.
 My career includes more than 25 years working with children, young people and families, and I work both in the public sector and privately seeing children and families in distress.
-My NHS work in the Paediatric Psychology Service at St George’s Hospital in London compliments my private practice, and ensures I keep up to date with the evidence base, literature, access training and work alongside colleagues of other professions.
+My NHS work for the Neonatal Operational Delivery Network and prior to that, in the Paediatric Psychology Service at St George’s Hospital in London compliments my private practice, and ensures I keep up to date with the evidence base, literature, access training and work alongside colleagues of other professions.
 I am an Associate Fellow of the British Psychological Society and am registered with the Health and Care Professions Council (HCPC).
 I regularly attend training events to ensure I am continually developing and updating my practice.
 I also use supervision to think about my work and ensure that I am offering the best possible service to anyone who comes to see me.
 I abide by the British Psychological Society’s professional practice guidelines.

-I regularly teach a range of professionals including doctoral trainees, medical staff and allied health professionals and in schools as well as training in voluntary organisations.
+I regularly teach a range of professionals including doctoral trainees, medical staff, local authority and care staff and allied health professionals and in schools as well as training in voluntary organisations.
 I provide supervision to Clinical Psychologists and allied professions of counselling and psychotherapy.

 - Health and Care Professions Council (HCPC) registered Clinical Psychologist.
 Registration number PYL25975.
 You can check my registration here.